mxtlrr/dist2/README.md

 Due to dist2 being parallelized and having to be connected to a server to get/perform calculations, all that dist2 collects is:
 - Your IP address (to send/recieve information)
-- Processor information
+- Processor information (amount of threads)
-    - Threads
-    - The CPU you're using

 That's all, nothing more, nothing less.
 Unfortunately, there is no way to get around this. dist2 needs to know your CPU/threads amount to allocate